Back to Tennessee

 Plain English: The amendment adds new requirements for body cameras in correctional facilities and sets rules for their use by prison contractors and review by the department of corrections.

-• Requires each correctional officer to wear a body camera while on duty at specific types of correctional facilities, with the camera recording continuously during interactions or anticipated interactions with inmates.
+• Requires each correctional officer to wear a body camera while on duty at specific types of correctional facilities, with the camera recording continuously during interactions with inmates or when such interactions are anticipated.

 Amendment 1-0 to SB1820